Selected Publications and Presentations

 Research and Interests

-Richard Horowitz joined the History Department at California State University Northridge in 1999 and became Department Chair in 2010.
+Richard Horowitz joined the History Department at California State University Northridge in 1999 and served as Department Chair from 2010 to 2016.
 Trained as a historian of modern China, he subsequently developed a second specialization in the emerging field of World History.
 His research explores the intersection of China and processes of global integration from the 1820s to the 1920s.
-When he is free from administrative duties, he teaches courses on China, Japan, world history, and historical methods.
-Dr. Horowitz is also the World History Section Editor of the journal History Compass.
+He teaches courses on China, Japan, world history, and historical methods.